elunna/nerfhack-changelog/README.md

 **Play mechanics:**
 * Cartomancers start out at a slower speed of 10 (similar to the Yeoman of SLASH'EM).
-* Cartomancers get speed at level 10.
+* Cartomancers get intrinsic speed at level 10.
 * Cards (ie: scrolls) only weigh 1 for cartomancers.
 * The camera is played as a holographic card for cartomancers, doesn't break when thrown.
 * When applying a deck of cards, cartomancers will always be able to use them as if they